Alpenexpress Enzian

-Alpenexpress Enzian (formerly Grottenblitz) is a powered roller coaster with optional virtual reality ride experience manufactured by Mack Rides and located at Europa-Park in Rust, Germany.
+Alpenexpress Enzian (Alpine Express Gentian in English), formerly Grottenblitz, is a powered roller coaster with optional virtual reality ride experience manufactured by Mack Rides and located at Europa-Park in Rust, Germany.
 It is located in the Austria-themed section of the park.
 Opening in 1984, Alpenexpress was the first roller coaster built at the park.
-After it, the adjacent Tiroler Wildwasserbahn and the area surrounding them were destroyed in a fire in June 2023, the roller coaster was rebuilt, and reopened in the summer of 2024.
+In June 2023 a fire destroyed the building containing the dark ride section of Alpenexpress, as well as the adjacent log flume Tiroler Wildwasserbahn.
+The roller coaster was entirely scrapped except for its station building and then rebuilt, reopening in the summer of 2024.

 Specifications

+Alpenexpress opened at Europa-Park in 1984 under the name of Grottenblitz.
+Its former name was derived from the grotto theme inside the darkride section, which made up around half of the ride.
+Its current name references the Alps, as the coaster and its surroundings were integrated in the parks Austria section.
+After the 2023 fire the grotto was not rebuilt but replaced with an open-air mountainous theme.

-Alpenexpress opened at Europa-Park in 1984.
-The Alpenexpress train has 10 cars which can accommodate 38 people (four per car, two per row).
+The Alpenexpress train has 10 cars of which 9 can seat four people, whereas the Locomotive-themed front car can seat only two, making for a total of 38 guests per train.
 Each car is equipped with an electric motor which draws power from rails situated between the tracks.
 The motors drive wheels which run on a third rail in the center of the tracks.
 The ride is 250 m in length and has a speed of approximately 45 km/h.
 It has a capacity of 1100 people per hour and a ride time of 1 minute 40 seconds.

-Virtual Reality
+Virtual reality

 Alpenexpress Coastiality is an optional, pay-per-ride virtual reality experience on Alpenexpress.
 The system was developed by Mack Rides and VR Coaster and was introduced in September 2015.
 Each ride at opening cost an extra €4 per person.
 Riders wear wireless Samsung Gear VR headsets with a selection of four experiences.

 Layout

-Initially the ride turns sharply right, then into a left-hand helix into the "Magic World of Diamonds", an artificial cave with a mine theme - this cave is shared with the Tirol Log Flume ride.
-The ride takes a sharp turn to the right out of the cave and back into the station.
+Initially the ride turns sharply right, then into a left-hand downward helix.
+Rising up from the helix it transitions into a downward right-hand helix.
+It rises up again and is led back to the station in a long right-hand turn, dipping below the adjacent Log Flume.
 Normally the ride operates for two laps.
+Before the 2023 fire the ride's grotto covered the second helix and parts of the transitions into and out of it.